The difference between vision and expectations

 One of the goals often set when leading a team through change is to ensure that expectations are clear and well understood.
 If a team – and those working around them – have a shared understanding of purpose and outcome then surely we’ll all make it through the change successfully and in one piece?
+Sadly this is not always the case.
+And the reason often lies the difference between vision and expectations.

 Expectations are planned disappointments